lyonbros/composer.js/pages/best-practices.md

 brittle function calls either.
 Use the best tool for the job (it's often eventing!).

+### Event bus

+Sometimes you want your app to have a global event bus.
+This allows various pieces of it to communicate without having direct knowledge of each other.
+This improves the scalability and maintainability of your app in many cases.

+So how do you create an event bus?
+Easy!
+Create an instance of [Composer.Event](/composer.js/docs/event#composer-event):

+{% highlight js %}
+// our app's top-level namespace var my_app = {
+    // ...

+    events: new Composer.Event()

+    // ...
+};
+my_app.events.bind('download-complete', function() { alert('Download finished!'); });

+// pretend this was fired somewhere else =] my_app.events.trigger('download-complete');
+{% endhighlight %}

 ## Controllers

 Controllers are the link between your data and your interface.
 Generally they